braingel/natHACKS-2024-Brain-Sentry/README.md

 - Our  web application enables users to record 30-second to 1-minute audio clips for analysis, integrating into regular health routines.
 The model processes these recordings to identify dementia-related speech patterns for early detection.

-- Check out the MVP here [ Auralis ](https://auralis-static.onrender.com/)
+- Check out the MVP here [ Auralis ](https://auralis-static.onrender.com/) and devpost here: [ Devpost ](https://devpost.com/software/brain-sentry)